UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 ThroughputThe actual, real-world amount of data successfully transmitted over your network.Megabits per second (Mbps)The number of cars that actually arrive at their destination without crashing or getting stuck in traffic.

 You can have the widest, most expensive highway in the world, but if the traffic is crawling at a snail’s pace, your experience will feel agonizingly slow.
-This is why you can have a gigabit connection and still struggle with lag on Zoom calls.
+This is why you can pay for a gigabit connection and still struggle with lag on Zoom calls.
 Bandwidth gives you raw capacity, but latency gives you true responsiveness.

 Learn more about What a Good Internet Speed Is